-Secretary, Arrowsic, Maine
+President, Arrowsic, Maine

 Don Hudson led wilderness expeditions, taught natural history, and directed Chewonki over more than four decades.
 He was presented with a Lifetime Merit Award by the U.S. EPA, the Espy Land Heritage Award of the Maine Coast Heritage Trust, and the L.L.
 Bean Outdoor Hero Award when he retired in 2010.
 Along with Don Nicoll, Don Founded AWWF in 2012.
 Don served on the Founding Board of Directors of the Friends of Baxter State Park, the Governor’s Working Group on the Allagash Wilderness Waterway and served as Chair of the AWW Advisory Council.
 Don was also a Founder of the International Appalachian Trail, which extends across the arc of the North Atlantic Basin from Maine’s Katahdin to the Atlas Mountains of Morocco.